aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

 #### From Instance to JSON

-To convert an Entity instance back to its JSON representation, you can use the following code:
+To convert an `Entity` instance back to its JSON representation, use the `to_json()` method.
+The example below shows how to convert the `BusinessDataDomain` instance we created previously back to its JSON representation:

 ```python
 json_data = domain_instance.to_json()
 ```

-This will return a JSON string that represents the Entity instance.
+This will return a JSON string that represents the data domain instance, including any unmapped attributes.

 ### Marshmallow Schema